Endymion Wilkinson

 Endymion Porter Wilkinson (born 15 May 1941) is a British sinologist and diplomat who served as the European Union Ambassador to China and Mongolia from 1994 to 2001.
-He is particularly noted for Chinese History: A New Manual, the first version of which appeared in 1973, an authoritative guide to Sinology and Chinese history for which he was awarded the Prix Stanislas Julien for 2014.
-The 2022 revised and enlarged Sixth Edition (Fiftieth Anniversary Edition) consists of two volumes, 1.7-million-words, covering topics, primary sources, and scholarship from earliest times to 1976.
+He is particularly noted for Chinese History: A New Manual, an authoritative guide to Sinology and Chinese history covering topics, primary sources, and scholarship from earliest times to 1976.
+The Manual has been continuously in print from its first appearance in 1973 to the Seventh edition (2025).
+The Third edition won the Prix Stanislas Julien in 2014 and in 2016 Peking University Press published a three-volume Chinese-language edition.
+The current edition is digitally published in EPUB format, making it easy for the author to update and for readers to consult on different screen sizes from smartphones to desktop computers.

 Early life and education

 Wilkinson was born in the parish of Westmeston near Lewes, England, and educated at Gordonstoun School and King's College, Cambridge where he studied History and Oriental Studies (BA 1964; MA 1966).
 Shortly before graduation he was recruited by the Chinese government to teach English in Beijing at the Peking Institute of Languages.
 His two-year contract (1964–1966) ended just as the Cultural Revolution was beginning.
 From Beijing, he went to Princeton University where, in 1970, he completed a PhD in Chinese history under James T.C.
 Liu and Frederick W. Mote.